Bucknell-Biol364/RNASeqProject/2-SARTools.md

    - The template_script_DESeq2.r file
    - Also move the transcripts.tsv and genes.tsv files that you downloaded in Part 1 into this folder
 2. Within R Studio open template_script_DESeq2.r
-   - Do this within your main Biol364 R Project (not your fork of the RNASeqProject)
+   - Do this within your personal Biol364 R Project
    - Create a new folder called SARTools.DESeq2.genes
    - Use File...
 Save As... to rename the script to YourName_genes_SARTools_DESeq2.r and save it in the folder you just created
 3. Edit the following lines in the R script